Last Updated on June 10, 2026 by Daniel Globe

 Understanding the Risks of Using Candles in Tents

-Despite the risks, candle lanterns offer specific advantages for camping that keep them popular among bushcrafters.
-One significant benefit is their ability to raise tent temperatures modestly—typically by about 4 to 9 degrees Fahrenheit depending on tent size—providing a cozy warmth during chilly nights.
-The UCO Candle Lantern, for instance, uses specially made candles with impressive longevity; beeswax options can burn for up to 12 hours while producing fewer harsh fumes than standard paraffin.
+Candle lanterns hold a real place in camping history, especially among bushcrafters who value simplicity.
+One practical benefit: they can raise tent temperatures by about 4 to 9 degrees Fahrenheit, depending on tent size, which helps on mildly cold nights.
+The UCO Candle Lantern uses specially made candles with strong longevity; beeswax options can burn for up to 12 hours and produce fewer harsh fumes than standard paraffin.

 Comparing Candle Lanterns to LED Alternatives